ericl16384/keyword-analysis/template_rules.md

  - Due to the word match policy, entries with a space included must have quotation marks around them.
  <!-- - All keywords must be in separate columns, or they will be interpreted as text match. -->

+## Location replacement

+Before filtering into adgroups, all locations are replaced with LOCATION.

 ## Resulting CSV data file

 For every adgroup, every search phrase will be listed as follows, in order of frequency: